kgateway-dev/kgateway/docs/content/guides/graphql/graphql_ui.md

 Define a new GraphQL API by using the UI.

 1. From the **APIs** overview page, click **Create API**.
+   1. Enter a name for the API.
+   2. Select an excecutable API, such as for REST or gRPC services, or a stitched API, TODO
-2. Enter a name for the API, and click **Upload Schema** to add a `.gql` configuration file.
+   3. Click **Upload Schema** to add a `.gql` configuration file.
-3. Click **Create API**.
+2. Click **Create API**.
 The details page for the API opens.
-4. If no resolvers are defined, you might see a warning.
+3. If no resolvers are defined, you might see a warning.
 To define a resolver:
-   1. In the **API Details** tab, expand a configuration section.
+   1. In the **API Details** tab, expand a configuration _Schema_ section.
+For example, you might start with the section for the top-level query.
    2. In the **Resolver** column, click **Define Resolver**.
    3. For the Resolver Type, choose a REST or gRPC resolver.
    4. For the Upstream, choose a service for the upstream reference.
 The drop-down list is populated by the upstream services that are currently defined in your Gloo Edge environment.
    5. For the Resolver Config, fill out values for the provided fields.
 Note that you might not require all provided fields, and you can validate the syntax at any time by clicking **Validate**.
+Additionally, you can choose an existing resolver configuration that you already created from the drop-down list to modify for this field.
 For more information about how to configure each type of resolver, see [Manual schema configuration]({{< versioned_link_path fromRoot="/guides/graphql/resolver_config/" >}}).
    6. Click **Submit**.
+   7. You can optonally click the **View Raw Config** button to verify that the resolver was added to your configuration.
-   7. Repeat these steps to define a resolver for each configuration field.
+   8. Repeat these steps to define a resolver for each configuration field.
-5. To apply changes to your API configuration, toggle **Schema Introspection**, and click **Update**.
+4. To apply changes to your API configuration, toggle **Schema Introspection**, and click **Update**.

 ![GraphQL API creation screenshot]({{% versioned_link_path fromRoot="/img/screenshots/TODO.png" %}})